 Fender Bender, off Lyman Street in the River Arts District | By Jerkface

-Gus Cutty brought the funk to the legendary Orange Peel back in February 2020 when he added the inimitable Lionel Richie to the side of building.
-DYK the crooner played at that spot back in the day when he was the front man for the Commodores?
+Gus Cutty brought the funk to the legendary Orange Peel back in February 2020 when he added the inimitable Lionel Richie to the side of the building.
+DYK the crooner played at that spot back in the day when he was the frontman for the Commodores?

 Catawba Falls, Battery Park and Wall St. | By Ian Wilkinson

-Muralist Ian Wilkerson transformed this downtown stairwell into a veritable oasis by painting the brilliant beauty of Catawba Falls onto a downtown stairwell that connects Battery Park Ave. and Wall St.
+Muralist Ian Wilkerson transformed this space into a veritable oasis by painting the brilliant beauty of Catawba Falls onto a downtown stairwell that connects Battery Park Avenue and Wall Street.

 Mellow Mushroom, 50 Broadway St. | By Kathryn Crawford and Gus Cutty

-Covering the six supporting concrete piers of the I-240 bridges over downtown’s Broadway Ave., these murals showcase Asheville’s music, agriculture, and noteworthy locals while injecting some flavor into your commute or stroll.
+Covering the six supporting concrete piers of the I-240 bridges over downtown’s Broadway Avenue, these murals showcase Asheville’s music, agriculture, and noteworthy locals, while injecting some flavor into your commute or stroll.

 Cellarest Beer Project, 395 Haywood Rd. | By Gus Cutty

-This stunning 3D mural from Gus Cutty at Cellarest Beer Project looks as if a lush forest is growing out of the building.
+This stunning 3D mural from Gus Cutty at looks as if a lush forest is growing out of the building.

 These colorful, collaborative community murals at Triangle Park in The Block celebrate and pay homage to Black Asheville’s historic business district.